When I Became a Father: A Dad's Perspective - Baby Chick

 DSC_0121

 I was all for it, 100% supportive.
 I knew she had done her research and was passionate about it for her own reasons.
 The best decision I made during her pregnancy was to realize that she was the one going through it.
 It’s her body, and ultimately, the decision should be 100% hers.
-A couple of our friends and her sister had hired doulas, so I was comfortable when she told me she was interviewing a few of them.
+A couple of our friends and her sister had hired doulas, so I was comfortable when she told me she was interviewing a few of the doulas.
 In the end, having Nina as our doula was a great decision because I felt like she helped Lanie in ways I couldn’t or wouldn’t have known about.

 Well, I don’t really remember it because it was 3 a.m., and I was half asleep.
 I vaguely remember opening an eye and seeing the biggest grin on her face when she announced that her water had broken.
 I was quickly filled with dread at the realization that the A/C had broken (in August) on the day she went into labor.
 Also, I remember the howling laughter from the nurse when I called a few hours later and said, “I’d like to report that my wife is in labor!”